The Only Reason I Would Buy Simon Property Group (NYSE:SPG)

 Conclusion

-Notwithstanding Simon Property walking away from the Taubman deal, I can't see a reason to get long the stock, at least at $57 per share.
+Unless Simon Property walks away from the Taubman deal, I can't see a reason to get long the stock, at least at $57 per share.
 The company's payout ratio is already 94% (cash flow from operations less cash flow from investing activities).
 Going forward, I would argue that the mall paradigm has changed and malls are in secular decline.
 The only real question, at least in my mind, is the rate of decline.
 Are we talking about Eastman Kodak type negative comps (mid single digits for years) or are we talking about down low single digits?

 I don't think investors are connecting the dots that all of the power has shifted from landlords to tenants.
 In order for these businesses to work, you need 95% occupancy and growing mall traffic.
 Just last week, JC Penney (JCP) filed for bankruptcy.
 The company is planning to close at least 200 stores.
-How much Capex will be required to outfit the space for a new tenant?
-Having gapping vacancies isn't a good look for any mall.
+How much Capex will be required to outfit the space for new tenants?
+Having gaping vacancies isn't a good look for any mall.

 That said, I wouldn't short the stock.
 The only way I would get long is if we woke up to news that David Simon walked away from the Taubman deal.
 That would signal to me that Mr. Simon is up to speed on just how bad the next twelve to twenty four months could be for Mall REITs.